sajagana/WIKI_page_test_repo/CCNA Notes - May 13.md

 Label Switching (MPLS) connection at the demark point.
 What device would enable them to meet the requirements?

-Router
+**Router**

-Answer explanation: Routers are used to create internetworks by connecting networks together and routing traffic between them.
-Enterprise grade routers support many connection types such as MPLS.
+Answer explanation: **Routers are used to create internetworks by connecting networks together and routing traffic between them.** Enterprise grade routers support many connection types such as MPLS.
 ---------
-A client has enabled DHCP Snooping on the switches, and it detects a violation.
+A client has enabled **DHCP Snooping on the switches**, and it detects a violation.
 What will happen next?

-The packet will be dropped, and an event will be generated that contains the text DHCP_SNOOPING in the log message
+**The packet will be dropped, and an event will be generated that contains the text DHCP_SNOOPING in the log message**

 Answer explanation: DHCP Snooping is a security feature.
-It prevents denial of service.
-So, it will drop the packet as soon as a violation is detected, and the generated text will be DHCP_SNOOPING.
+It prevents denial of service. **So, it will drop the packet as soon as a violation is detected, and the generated text will be DHCP_SNOOPING.**
 ---------
 An engineer needs to configure a series of switchports so that the computers connected to them have access only to engineering resources, while ensuring that the IP phones connected to those ports are segmented away from engineering resources.
 Which sequence of commands would the engineer use to accomplish this goal?

+Ans:
 	config t
 	interface range fa0/1 - 09
 	switcport mode access
 	switchport access vlan 50
 	switchport voice vlan 40
 	exit
 	copy run start

 Answer explanation: To have segmentation for voice and data traffic on the same access port, while preventing access to other segments of the network on the same switch, the port